-With the exception of the Gateway City of Sligo, there are no towns in the County with a population higher than 2,000 persons.
+With the exception of Sligo City, there are no towns in the County with a population higher than 2,000 persons.

 Sligo County Council has so far prepared and reviewed the local area plans for Ballymote (LAP 2012-2018) and Enniscrone (2014-2020).
 A draft local area plan for Tobercurry failed to be adopted by the Members in 2015.
-It is expected that this draft will be reviewed and adopted after the new CDP 2017-2023 becomes operational.
+It is expected that this draft will be reviewed and adopted within the lifetime of the CDP 2017-2023.